w3f/Grants-Program/rfps/mixer.md

 * The entire process is cumbersome
 * If the user wants to *mix* the whole amount, analysis tools can still correlate similar-looking values (especially taking the fees into account).

-This is where **Smoothie** comes in: giving the user back their privacy.

 ### Project Details

 Conceptually, the project is similar to an Ethereum-based [tornado.cash](https://tornado.cash/).
 We won't describe the mechanics of that project in this application, but rather outline the differences in implementation and how it will translate to a Polkadot deployment.

 1. ZK Proof system

-Tornado cash uses a Groth16 proving scheme, whereas Smoothie will leverage a more modern and efficient scheme Plonk.
+Tornado cash uses a Groth16 proving scheme, whereas this proposal will leverage a more modern and efficient scheme Plonk.
 The three main advantages of Plonk over Groth16 are:

 * Faster prover time